Duncan Robinson NBA Playoffs Player Props: Heat vs. Nuggets

 - The Heat rank 29th in possessions per game with 99.2.
 His opponents, the Nuggets, have one of the slowest tempos with 99.5 possessions per contest.

-- Allowing 40.8 rebounds per game, the Nuggets are the best squad in the league.
+- The Nuggets allow 40.8 rebounds per contest, best in the league.

-- The Nuggets are the third-ranked squad in the NBA at allowing threes, conceding 11.4 made 3-pointers per game.
+- The Nuggets concede 11.4 made 3-pointers per contest, third-ranked in the NBA.

 Duncan Robinson vs. the Nuggets